douglasgreen/pagemaker/developer_notes.md

 * How to handle JS queing conflicts?
 * Add back link outline on focus and underline on hover.
 * Make comparisons with the other CSS systems in https://css-tricks.com/methods-organize-css/

+## Parallel hierarchies
+Consider merging file directories that are parallel hierarchies, unless one is public and the other private.

+## One public directory
+There is usually a single public directory and multiple private directories in a repository.
+The reason is that the public directory is often treated especially by being the root of a document server or a distributable folder like `dist`.
+And so the private directory is can be split into multiple directories for efficiency.
+Because they are not the public directory, they are all by default private.

+## Development process
+* Minimalism - Including minimal dependencies makes upgrades easier.
+Of course there is good and bad in everything.
+That requires you to re-implement some basic feature which might then have security flaws.
+So you must make an intelligent build versus install decision.
+Implementing basic features like an email class in PageMaker is only intended to cover simple cases.
+Any more complex cases should install a full feature dependency.
+But the lack of dependencies in PageMaker let you choose freely between those dependencies.
+* Incrementalism - Development should proceed in an incremental fashion.
+First, a working kernel of the system should be developed that enables basic data storage.
+Then it should be overlaid with the minimum viable product (MVP).
+Once you have a working system, your development should add small changes and features while always keeping the system in a working state.

 ## Things to avoid
 * Don't use base rules that style individual tags like ul.
 Tags are always reused for different purposes and your base rules will inevitably lead to conflict.